bswck/slothy/CONTRIBUTING.md

 -->
 > [!Note]
 > If you use Windows, it is highly recommended to complete the installation in the way presented below through [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
-1. Fork the [lazy-importing repository](https://github.com/bswck/lazy-importing) on GitHub.
+1. Fork the [slothy repository](https://github.com/bswck/slothy) on GitHub.

 1. [Install Poetry](https://python-poetry.org/docs/#installation).<br/>
     Poetry is an amazing tool for managing dependencies & virtual environments, building packages and publishing them.